 // Who we are //

 URBS is an interdisciplinary design studio and collaborative that challenges notions of what our city can be and how it will begin to visually take shape as it grows into a dense urban environment.
 Austin has a unique opportunity to create a city of neighborhoods that are as unique as our culture.
 We are a city of makers, workers, creatives, DIYers, artists, and professionals.
+Our focus is on middle-density affordable housing for families, live/work, and neighborhood place-making.
+We work to create spaces and places for people that challenge conventions and that add to the existing city infrastructure.

-Matt Beaton, AIA, Nelsen Partners Architects
+Matt Beaton, AIA, Architect

 Research: Architecture/Urban Planning